eda-ricercatore/gulyas-scripts/notes/python.md

 		functions or methods in the module, and if these examples (for specific sets of inputs and outputs) can be replicated, reproduced, and repeated \cite[Chapter 16, pp. 345]{Hetland2005}.
+	- \cite[Chapter 11, section on "Documentation Strings and the doctest Module," pp. 181-183]{Beazley2009}
 + **unittest** module \cite[Chapter 9, pp. 221-230]{Alchin2010}, which is "a
 	generic testing framework" \cite[Chapter 16, pp. 344]{Hetland2005} (or
 	test framework) \cite[Chapter 16, pp. 347]{Hetland2005}.